stilljake/docker-munki/README.md

 Set up SSL for Nginx:
 -----
-1. The base nginx image doesn't have vi or nano installed, so you may need to install one:
+1. Add some static content to nginx, such as a site_default file in /munki_repo/manifests/site_default.
-`docker exec munki apt-get install -y nano`
+2. For the following example, you'll probably need to edit munki-ssl-repo.conf to use the correct hostname.  "munki.pem" may be named "munki.domain.com" depending on your network setup.
+Make appropriate changes.
-2. Add some static content to nginx, such as a site_default file in /munki_repo/manifests/site_default.
+	Edit /etc/nginx/sites-enabled/munki-repo.conf to the contents of munki-repo-ssl.conf by using cat:
-3. Edit /etc/nginx/sites-enabled/munki-repo.conf to the contents of munki-repo-ssl.conf:
+	`cat munki-repo-ssl.conf | docker exec -i munki sh -c 'cat > /etc/nginx/sites-enabled/munki-repo.conf'`

 		# Munki Repo
 		server {